 Getting Set Up

-When you first set up your PPC accounts, the most important thing to do is to connect them to your analytics account, whether this is Google Analytics (free and probably the most used) or something else like StatCounter.
+When you first set up your PPC accounts, the most important thing to do is to connect them to your analytics account, preferably Google Analytics since this integrates so well with Adwords.
 Take the time and get help if needed to set these up correctly to track conversions and revenue.
 Otherwise you'll have no idea whether the cost of your ads is justified by the sales (or other conversions) they're making, and you won't know how to adjust your bids (see below).

 Also make sure to place a daily budget on every new campaign you set up so that, if ads start running faster than you expect them to, they won't break the bank.
 You can always increase budget once you know that your average click is making you money.
 Then you'll obviously want as many clicks as you can get, as long as you make sure they continue performing well.